folio-org/folio-sample-modules/simple-perl/README.md

 The module is a HTTP server, based on Net::Server::HTTP running in a preforked configuration, as is its default.
 It serves GET and POST requests to `/hello` and `/simple`.
-The get requests return plain text messages, and the POST requests expect and return Json structures.
+The get requests return plain text messages, and the POST requests expect and return JSON structures.

 There are a few details worth noticing: